angrysky56/local-repl-mcp/README.md

 # LocalREPL MCP Server

 A locally-running Python REPL server that integrates with Claude Desktop through the Model Context Protocol (MCP).
-Unlike ForeverVM, this runs entirely on your local machine with no need for API keys or remote execution.
+This runs entirely on your local machine with no need for API keys or remote execution.

 ## Features

 - **Completely Local**: Run Python code directly on your machine without any remote dependencies
-- **State Persistence**: Maintain state between code executions (like ForeverVM, but completely local)
+- **State Persistence**: Maintain state between code executions (completely local)
 - **MCP Integration**: Fully compatible with Claude Desktop through the Model Context Protocol
 - **No API Keys**: No registration, signup, or API keys required
-- **Privacy-Focused**: Your code never leaves your machine
+- **Privacy-Focused**: Your code never leaves your machine if you use local models
 - **Simple & Secure**: Straightforward implementation with minimal dependencies

 ![alt text](image.png)